rjehrlich/plateplanner-angular/README.md

 # Plate Planner Frontend
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.2.8.
-This projecy also uses a locally hosted Java Spring Boot API to generate most of the data.
+This project also uses a locally hosted Java Spring Boot API to generate most of the data.
 The project repo can be found here: [Plate Planner API](https://github.com/rjehrlich/plateplanner-api)

 ## Table of Contents
 * <a href="README.md#project-description"> Project Description</a>